“May the guiding hands of God be on my shoulders,

 may the serving of God and my neighbor be in my feet,

 and may I belong to God, my Father, completely.”

-Lorica of St. Fursa (Fursey), 9th Century, Translation composite, from Facebook Page of the Rev Dr Frederick Schmidt
+—Lorica of St. Fursa (Fursey), 7th Century, Translation composite, from Facebook Page of the Rev. Dr. Frederick Schmidt.

-We have so much to learn still from the Celts.
-We have a treasury of their wisdom because writing and education were so important to them.
-I think of others who worshiped God but we know nothing of their traditions because their experience not the writing was important.
+As modern Christians, we stand to learn much from the Celts.
+We have a treasury of their wisdom, because writing and education were so important to them.
+I think of others who worshiped God, but of whose traditions we know nothing, because their experience—and not the writing—was primary to them.
 We need both.

-This is the kind of prayer that should meet us as we wake up in the morning, maybe with that first cup of coffee or even before.
+This is the kind of prayer that should meet us as we wake up in the morning, maybe with that first cup of coffee or tea, or even before.